rbisdorff/Digraph3/docSphinx/tutorial.rst

 ..
 [3] The :code:`perrinMIS` shell command may be installed system wide with the command :code:`.../Digraph3$ make installPerrin` from the main Digraph3 directory.
 It is stored by default into :code:`</usr/local/bin/>`.
 This may be changed with the :code:`INSTALLDIR` flag.
 The command :code:`.../Digraph3$ make installPerrinUser` installs it instead without sudo into the user's private :code:`<$Home/.bin>` directory.

+..
+[4] *Wilson* 's algorithm uses *loop-erased random walks*.
+See https://en.wikipedia.org/wiki/Loop-erased_random_walk .

+..
+[5] *Kruskal* 's algorithm is a *minimum-spanning-tree* algorithm which finds an edge of the least possible weight that connects any two trees in the forest.
+See https://en.wikipedia.org/wiki/Kruskal%27s_algorithm .